sciguy14/Press-Kit/Bio/Long-1st_Person.md

 My passion is using engineering to improve people’s lives, and giving people the tools they need to do the same.

-Currently, I'm the head of electrical engineering at [Shaper](http://shapertools.com), where we're using computer vision to reinvent the way people use handheld power tools.
+Currently, I'm the Director of Hardware at [Shaper](http://shapertools.com), where we're using computer vision to reinvent the way people use handheld power tools.
+I'm responsible for electrical architecture, electrical design, manufacturing, testing, and more at Shaper.
 Prior to joining Shaper, I was a lead electrical architect for confidential products at [Google [x]](http://www.jeremyblum.com/2013/08/11/whats-next/), including [Google Glass](https://en.wikipedia.org/wiki/Google_Glass).

 I received my Master’s and Bachelor’s degrees in Electrical and Computer Engineering [from Cornell University](http://www.jeremyblum.com/2013/08/10/looking-back/).
 At Cornell, I co-founded and led [Cornell University Sustainable Design](http://cusd.cornell.edu), I launched a first-of-its-kind [entrepreneurial co-working space](http://www.jeremyblum.com/portfolio/popshop/) for students, and I conducted robotics and machine learning research.